pierrelegall/shwrap/README.md

 # Check configuration syntax
 shwrap config check

-# Show which .shwrap file is being used
+# Show which config file is being used
 shwrap config which
 ```